About Magic of Morocco - Private Journey 04

 Checking out after breakfast, drive west to the Atlantic coast and the ancient Phoenician town of Mogador – a corruption of the Berber word Amegdul, meaning ‘well-protected’ – and now, since Independence, called Essaouira - ‘Little Picture.’
 Abandoned by the Portuguese in 1541, it was not until 1765 that the Alaouite Sultan Sidi Mohammad Ibn Abdullah transformed Mogador into a fortified city.
 The ramparts were never that effective in keeping out the marauding tribesmen but now, a charming artists’ town with its old port and cannons overlooking the fishing fleet, Essaouira invites you to wander through the narrow alleyways which make up the Medina to witness artisans at work.

-After checking in to your hotel leave for a walk around this enchanting city, enjoy a lunch (not included) of Essouaira’s famed seafood, either on the quayside or in one of the several quaint cafes that decorate this charming historical town.
-Perhaps a dip in the waters of the ocean?
-A camel ride along the beach?
-A visit to Jimi Hendrix’s sand castle?
+After checking in to your hotel leave for a walk around this enchanting city, enjoy a lunch (not included) of Essaouira’s famed seafood, either on the quayside or in one of the several quaint cafes that decorate this charming historical town.
 You’ll be pleasantly surprised to find what this artist-colony town has to offer.

 This evening is free for you to stroll around the city centre and choose from one of the many Moroccan and International restaurants this city has to offer.

-Prices are indicative and will vary depending on your chosen accommodation, room availability as well as time of travel.
-Please take this into consideration when comparing prices; we always aim to match a high quality experience with exceptional value for money.
-Please note that discounts will apply if there are 6 or more people in your travelling party as fixed costs such as transportation and guides will be shared equally between the group (a supplement woudl apply if there are only 2 persons travelling, for the same reason).
-Morocco Rediscovered reserves the right to amend the itineraries should it be necessary following any changes in the physical or political landscape of the areas concerned.
+Prices are on request as these depend on your chosen accommodation and room availability as well as time of travel.
+We always aim to match a high quality experience with exceptional value for money.
+Please note that discounts will apply if there are 6 or more people in your travelling party as fixed costs such as transportation and guides will be shared equally between the group (a supplement would apply if there are only 2 persons travelling, for the same reason).
+Rediscover the World reserves the right to amend the itineraries should it be necessary following any changes in the physical or political landscape of the areas concerned.

 City Tours include an English-speaking guide, all transport, entry fees to historic monuments (including, for example, in Marrakech the incredible Ben Youssef Medersa, Saadian Tombs & Bahia Palace), an exploration of the souks and focal points of the medinas.